dps923/winter2017/assignments/a5-ict-curriculum.md

 <br>

 #### App cleanup
 There will be several cleanup tasks, but we'll do them later.
 Why?
 We want to leave the "Example" code bits in the project, until we have added replacements.
+That way, your app can be built incrementally, and it will still run successfully.
 <br>

 #### Task preview